Bridgy Fed

 classmethod create_for(user)[source]

-Creates a copy user in this protocol.
+Creates or re-activate a copy user in this protocol.

 Should add the copy user to copies.